xaviero98-stack/Kubernetes/Project/README.md

 ```
 In my case, I have used **static PersistentVolumes (PVs)** with **hostPaths**, where each PV uses a directory on the host node as storage.

-Tenants are composed of pools, which in turn are composed of **servers**, and each server can have multiple **volumes** — each corresponding to a separate PV.
+Tenants are composed of **pools**, which in turn are composed of **servers**, and each server can have multiple **volumes** — each corresponding to a separate PV.
 If you use hostPath-based PVs as I did, take into account that **all volumes belonging to a given server must be located on the same node**.
-This ensures that the Pod created for that server can access all PVs, since they reside on the same node.
+This ensures that the Pod created for that server can access all PVs, since they reside on the same node, the one where the pod is deployed.

 Of course, for the Tenants to run properly, their **PVCs** need to match with some **PVs** so let's create them: